Itinerary #1: Highlights of Northern Vietnam

 |Day 5||Hoi An to Da Nang & Depart|

-On day three the trip takes a humanistic turn with a visit to the Healing the Wounded Hearts Foundation.
+On Day 3, the trip takes a humanistic turn with a visit to the Healing the Wounded Hearts Foundation.
 This unique souvenir shop was founded in 2009 to offer disabled artisans employment.
 The money the shop earns selling handicrafts pays the workers' salaries plus funds for surgeries for poor children in the city.
 After a lesson in crafting, you'll visit the tomb of 19th-century Confucian emperor Minh Mang then take a trip outside Huế to a riverside village where you'll cast nets with local fishermen.

-Day four involves a road trip south from Huế to the city of Hội An, another open-air museum of a city on Vietnam's central coast.
+Day 4 involves a road trip south from Huế to the city of Hội An, another open-air museum of a city on Vietnam's central coast.
 Located at the mouth of the Thu Bồn River, Hội An's position on the delta helped it to become a major hub in the spice trade with Indonesia from the 8th-10th century.
 The city's UNESCO World Heritage Ancient Town (historic center) reflects this legacy in its well-preserved Japanese merchant homes and wooden bridges that are a throwback to an earlier age.

 Hội An is also famous for its beautiful waterfront that comes alive at night with the colored lights of traditional lanterns.
 Besides touring Ancient Town, you'll also visit a local workshop and learn to make these lanterns.
-On day five you'll transfer to Da Nang for your flight home.
+On Day 5, you'll transfer to Da Nang for your flight home.
 Learn more

 Itinerary #5: Hiking the Pu Luong Nature Reserve